dpancho/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    Document Object Model.
+Lets you style HTML and CSS using JS
 2. What is an event?
+    page interactions.
 3. What is an event listener?
+    carries out code based on a specific action (mouseover/click)

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to use forEach and stuff lol
 5. What is a component?
+    block of code that can be reused.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account